yeetfield/blog/content/posts/music.md

 [^7]: https://en.wikipedia.org/wiki/Ripping#North_America
 [^8]: There are of, course, interesting edge cases where an artist intentionally makes it difficult to buy their music, because they're trying to scrub their own work from the digital record entirely.
 I do think there are cases where one should give up on trying to have a piece of music.
 [^9]: The intention of this whole enterprise being to try alternatives to incumbents like Spotify, AWS, and Google Cloud.
 Reddit also indicated that this product was surprisingly good for an Oracle offering.
-[^10]: My only wish at this point being the addition of a way to add SSH keys from the web interface.
+[^10]: My only wish as of July 2024 being the addition of a way to add SSH keys from the web interface.
 [^backup]: `rclone` seems to be the primary recommendation for this sort of thing, featuring support for a vast number of storage backends, although I've not yet configured it myself.
 [^movie]: An exception must be made for *The Garfield Movie* (2024).